 The basic feature characterizing the algae is being aquatic and photoautotrophic eukaryotes.
 All species are photosynthetic and they have relatively simple anatomy compared with the other phototrophic eukaryotes.
 Nevertheless, their body plan could range from single-celled to colonial, to multicellular.
 Most of the algal species are unicellular.
 Some of them are non-motile whereas others are motile (flagellated).
 Some of them live independently while others form colonies or filaments.
 Multicellular forms have a somewhat complex structure that is organized into parts performing distinct functions.
 However, the body parts are organ-like and are not specialized into true leaves, stems, and roots as seen in bryophytes and tracheophytes.
 Nevertheless, algae have a cell wall similarly made up largely of cellulose.
 However, their cell wall also contains pectin, which renders algae somewhat slimy.

 Although most algae are phototrophic (relying on energy derivation from photosynthesis), some of them are mixotrophic, and others, heterotrophic.
 Mixotrophic algae obtain energy both via photosynthesis and organic carbon uptake (e.g. by osmotrophy, phagotrophy, and mixotrophy).
 Others lack the pigments and thereby became colorless and heterotrophic.

 The mode of reproduction may also vary.
 Some of them reproduce asexually whereas others, by sexual reproduction.
 Algal groups such as red algae and green algae have both in their life cycle.
-The asexual phase is when the organism is in diploid condition whereas the sexual phase is when it is in haploid condition.
+The asexual phase is when the organism is in a diploid condition whereas the sexual phase is when it is in a haploid condition.
 Two haploid organisms fuse forming a diploid zygote.

 Algae are abundant and diversely distributed.
 They live especially in moist and aquatic habitats.
 Thus, they are found to thrive in freshwater, marine water, and moist terrestrial habitats.
 Nutrients and light largely influence Their abundance.
 Thus, there are instances when nutrients abound, their number could also become large enough to cause the so-called algal blooms or red tides.